 *2 Uncertainty in future forecasts in financial impact assessments

-Based on the TCFD recommendations, we conducted qualitative and quantitative analyses of financial impact assessments.
-These impact assessments are forecasts of the highly uncertain future, and we plan to review them as necessary in the event of changes in internal figures or parameters.
+impact assessments are forecasts of the highly uncertain future, and we plan to review them as necessary in

-Carbon price (yen/t-CO2) | IEA Net Zero by 2050 A Roadmap for the Global Energy Sector |
+| Carbon price (yen/t-CO2) | IEA Net Zero by 2050 A Roadmap for the Global Energy Sector |

-Estimated average unit price for labor | Unit price for labor in public works designed in 2024 |
+| Estimated average unit price for labor | Unit price for labor in public works designed in 2024 |

-Number of days with temperatures above 30°C | Global Warming Prediction Information, Volume 8, 3.9 (Japan Meteorological Agency) |
+| Number of days with temperatures above 30°C | Global Warming Prediction Information, Volume 8, 3.9 (Japan Meteorological Agency) |

-Cost increase rate of ZEB buildings compared to general buildings | ZEB Design Guidelines (Sustainable open Innovation Initiative) |
+| Cost increase rate of ZEB buildings compared to general buildings | ZEB Design Guidelines (Sustainable open Innovation Initiative) |

-Elevation height of revetment facilities to cope with sea level rise | Policy for Implementing Climate Change Adaptation Measures in Ports and Harbors, 14 March 2024 (Ports and Harbors Bureau, Ministry of Land, Infrastructure, Transport) |
+| Elevation height of revetment facilities to cope with sea level rise | Policy for Implementing Climate Change Adaptation Measures in Ports and Harbors, 14 March 2024 (Ports and Harbors Bureau, Ministry of Land, Infrastructure, Transport) |

-Total emissions Scope1 + 2 |
+| Total emissions Scope1 + 2 |

-More than 25% cut in FY2030 (Compared to FY2020) *3 Net Zero by FY2050 |
+More than 44% cut in FY2030 (Compared to FY2020) *3 Net Zero by FY2050 |

-Total emissions Scope3 |
+| Total emissions Scope3 |

-More than 25% cut in FY2030 (Compared to FY2020)*3 |
+More than 25% cut in FY2030 (Compared to FY2020)*3 Net Zero by FY2050 |

 Total GHG emissions of the TOA CORPORATION Group (by Scope) are shown below.